 12 Days of Christmas Book: Books are usually mom and kid approved gifts!
 This book is a personalized book based on the 12 Days of Christmas.
 Not only does it include the child’s name but also six other names of family and friends.

 Are you an early shopper too, or do you wait until the last minute?
 Do you have any good toddler boy gift ideas?
-Let me know!
+Let me know in the comments below!